renatco/template-for-readme/README.md

 ## How does it help?

-Using this Project Name you can create ... in no time
+Using this Project Name you can create 1) 2) and 3) in no time!

 ## Who can benefit from it?